 Most frame repairs are straight forward, but during repairs poor craftsmanship can be found.
 I also recommend getting second opinions on repairs for cost and competency of the repairer.
 I personally have been formally trained and versed in proper frame repair which for many young newer builders and those that come from production shops fail to have.
 I spent almost as much time repairing frames with my predecessor as we did building new frames.
-You currently only see this volume of repairs going in with carbon frames these days as many builders are charging premiums for current steel frame repairs.
-Since I have a large standing stock of tubing I can provide repairs much more economically than current builder, so long as I am repairing with tubes from my standing stock.
+These many builders are charging premiums for the repair steel frame repairs without the background to properly diagnose and efficiently repair them.
+Since I have solid base of experience with repairs of frames and a stock of older tubing I can provide repairs much more economically than current builders can.
+My repairs often leave the frame in better condition than when it was originally built.

 As a note very few frames should be burned apart to remove the broken tube or part to be replaced.
-Regardless what any builder says only silver brazed joints should be sweated apart with the torch.
+Regardless what any builder says only silver brazed joints are the only joints that should be sweated apart with the torch.
 Mechanical removal is the only safe way to remove these old pieces.
-The heat is far too high and uncontrollable and will cause a greatly increased chance of the non-replaced tubes to fail.
+The heat is far too high and the temperatures required to liquify the old filler is hundreds of degrees higher than the temperature used to build the frame initially.
+This additional heat and the second heat cycle is not good for the tubing and steel components of the frame.
+This can cause a greatly increased chance of the older tubes to fail.
 Unless the repairer is giving you a lifetime warranty on the replaced joints covering the areas surrounding the repaired area.
-If not stay away.
-I back all my repair with a life time warranty to cover this.
+If not stay away from that builder.
+I back all my repair with a lifetime warranty to cover this.

 The following is a rough list of repair pricing.
 Pricing does not cover parts removal, repaint or parts reinstall, only the repair of the frame.
 Additional costs are incurred for removal and reinstall of parts.
 I also do not do patching of damaged paint I will only repaint fully stripped frames to provide a solid consistent finish.